Permissions and Sharing in Agent Builder

 Publishing and Approval

-Builders and Admins can manage access to their workflows in Workflow Builder.
+Builders and Admins can manage access to their Workflow agents in Agent Builder.
 Admins can also manage publication requests here.

-• Builders and Admins can collaborate and manage access to workflows shared directly with them.
+• Builders and Admins can collaborate and manage access to Workflow agents shared directly with them.

-• Admins can review workflows submitted for approval.
+• Admins can review Workflow agents submitted for approval.

-2. Check Workflows pending approval at the top.
+2. Check Workflow agents pending approval at the top.

-1. Admins: Approve or deny workflows, or open them for additional context.
+1. Admins: Approve or deny Workflow agents, or open them for additional context.

-2. Builders: Track workflows you’ve submitted for approval.
+2. Builders: Track Workflow agents you’ve submitted for approval.

 3. Manage access.

-1. Admins: After approving a pending workflow, manage run and build access for that workflow under Settings > Workspace workflows.
+1. Admins: After approving a pending Workflow agent, manage access under Settings > Workspace workflows.

-2. Builders: Open the workflow, then click Access to manage who the workflow is shared with.
+2. Builders: Open the workflow, then click Share to manage who the workflow is shared with.

-From Settings, Workflow Builder Admins can view all workflows in the workspace—published and unpublished.
+From Settings, Agent Builder Admins can view all Workflow agents in the workspace—published and unpublished.

 To view: